Robust Confidence Bands for Stochastic Processes Using Simulation

 \section{Robust MIP}

-So far, we established that an optimal solution to the nominal problem may provide a smaller coverage probability than expected because it is too narrow.
+So far, we established that an optimal solution to the nominal problem is often too narrow and thus provides a smaller coverage rate than expected.
 To protect against this phenomenon, we take a robust optimization perspective.
 Specifically, we introduce the following budget uncertainty set \cite{bertsimasPriceRobustness2004}, where the parameter $\Gamma$ takes values in $[0,1]$:

 Intuitively, for any $z \in \mathcal{Z}(\Gamma)$, at most $\Gamma \times 100\%$ of its components can be set to 1.
 We then introduce the following constraints to \eqref{nominal_mip}: